FalconSlayer51/Media3MusicApp/README.md

 # Media3 Music Player

-Media3 Music is a music player built with Media3 and Jetpack Compose, It combines a clean design with powerful functionality,
+Media3MusicApp is a music player built with Media3 and Jetpack Compose, It combines a clean design with powerful functionality,

 ## Features